PhD, (Paleo)Ecology & Environmental Sciences

 -

 I am a science communicator dedicated to making science accessible and engaging for diverse audiences.
-I write popular science articles (on Medium) about scientific institutions communication.
-I also develop and deliver presentations and workshops for local government bodies such as municipalities, regional councils, community groups, focusing on biodiversity and environmental issues.
+I share sharp insights on LinkedIn about how scientific institutions communicate and adapt to new tech.
+I also partner with local government bodies—including municipalities and regional councils—as well as community groups, to design dynamic presentations and workshops focusing on biodiversity and environmental issues.